The Post-Standard: Investigations

 In the late 1970s, The Post-Standard became more aggressive in its investigative coverage.
 In the 2000s, the paper published in-depth investigative pieces focusing especially on the inner workings of Albany, including Gov. George Pataki's office and the New York Legislature.
 Other investigations have focused on the allocation of state-borrowed money by the leaders of the State Senate and Assembly; and on controversy over the secretive sale of public lands along the Erie Canal by the New York State Canal Corporation for less than the land's market value.

 In mid-2014, the newspaper began publishing stories from reporter John O’Brien, who uncovered serious allegations about the 1994 disappearance of Heidi Allen.
 The reporting raised doubts about whether the wrong person was imprisoned for her presumed killing.
 In dozens of stories since, O’Brien exposed flaws in the investigation and prosecution.

 In 2014, Douglass Dowty won a state Associated Press first-place award for a story exposing New York state's secretive punishment of civil confinement.

 Michelle Breidenbach and Mike McAndrew revealed the misappropriation of state Empire Zone tax breaks.
 Their series, published 2005–2007, showed how New York state spent hundreds of millions in tax dollars on companies that had done little or nothing to deserve it.
 The newspaper successfully sued the state to force the release of records.
 The state was forced to end the program.
-Among awards won by the series were the 2007 Gerald Loeb Award, which honors the nation's best business journalism; an in-depth reporting award from Capitolbeat, a national organization for reporters who cover state and local governments; and the First Amendment award from Associated Press Managing Editors, an association of 1,500 newspapers in the U.S. and Canada.
+Among the awards won by the series were the 2007 Gerald Loeb Award, which honors the nation's best business journalism; an in-depth reporting award from Capitolbeat, a national organization for reporters who cover state and local governments; and the First Amendment award from Associated Press Managing Editors, an association of 1,500 newspapers in the U.S. and Canada.

 In 2006, Breidenbach exposed wasteful spending at the New York Power Authority.

 Beginning with a 2004 investigation, Breidenbach began tracking state legislators' slush funds.
 Her reporting revealed how state government circumvented normal borrowing policies and laws and instead funnels borrowed money through state authorities, primarily, Empire State Development and the Dormitory Authority.

-In 2003, Breidenbach's reporting revealed how the state Thruway Authority and its subsidiary, the Canal Corp., granted exclusive development rights.
+In 2003, Breidenbach's reporting revealed how the state Thruway Authority and its subsidiary, Canal Corp., granted exclusive development rights.

-In 2000, staff writers Mark Libbon, James T. Mulder, and Rick Moriarty explained the forces that caused Central New York to lose population in the 1990s.
+In 2000, staff writers Mark Libbon, James T. Mulder, and Rick Moriarty explained the forces that caused Central New York to lose its population in the 1990s.
 The "Where We're Going" series sparked widespread discussion about the region's future and its economic development policies.
-The series won recognition from the state Associated Press and from the state Publisher's Association.
+The series won recognition from the state Associated Press and the state Publisher's Association.